 Jacob and Nancy Liestenfeltz grave in Maple Lawn Cemetery, Pennville, Indiana (2017)

-If you are descended from one of these families or know someone who is, please get in touch with me!
+If you are descended from one of these families with a connection to eastern Indiana, or know someone who is, please get in touch with me!